 According to science, a human being is simply a physical body made up of flesh, blood, and bones.
 A temporal biological machine that miraculously evolved from nothing…destined to return to nothing.
-Of course, this erroneous concept stems from the darkened mind of fallen man…not from God.
+Of course, this erroneous concept stems from the darkened mind of fallen man, not God.

-Confirmation of this truth is found in (1 Thessalonians 5:23) where Paul states, “And the very God of peace sanctify you wholly; and I pray God your whole spirit and soul and body be preserved blameless unto the coming of our Lord Jesus Christ.”
+The apostle Paul Confirms this truth in (1 Thessalonians 5:23), where he states, “And the very God of peace sanctify you wholly; and I pray God your whole SPIRIT and SOUL and BODY be preserved blameless unto the coming of our Lord Jesus Christ.”
 [Emphasis mine]

-The Trinity is seen in both man and creation
+The Trinity Seen in both Man and Creation

-The design and pattern of all creation, both the physical realm and the spiritual realm reveal the nature of the Creator.
-Creation is so thoroughly stamped with God’s threefold image that the Spirit of God states in (Rom.1:20) that, “…the invisible things of him from the creation of the world are clearly seen, being understood by the things that are made…”
+The design and pattern of all creation, both the physical realm and the spiritual realm, reveal the nature of the Creator.
+Creation, all creation, is so completely imprinted with God’s threefold image that the Spirit of God declares in (Rom.1:20), “…the invisible things of him from the creation of the world are clearly seen, being understood by the things that are made…”

 All creation bears the design of its Creator.